norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 - The `footer` selector is styled with a dark background color and white text, similar to the header, and centered text with padding on the top and bottom.

 ## 11. **Testing Your Layout**
-Now, we will test the responsiveness of our layout by resizing the browser window and adding more content.
+Now, you will test the responsiveness of your layout by resizing the browser window and adding more content.

 - [ ] Resize the browser window to see how the Flexbox layout adapts to different screen sizes.